Visiting Dian Fossey Tombs – Dian Fossey Grave Hike at only $ 75

 A walking stick is provided free of charge at this point and visitors interested in hiring porters are also allowed to do so.

-Here, beautiful mountain sceneries stretched from Rwanda to the neighboring Democratic Republic of Congo are enjoyed, together with lots of bird species, especially the ones endemic to the Albertine Rift Valley.
+Here, beautiful mountain sceneries stretching from Rwanda to the neighboring Democratic Republic of Congo are enjoyed, together with lots of bird species, especially the ones endemic to the Albertine Rift Valley.
 Before long, you will be ushered to the Tomb of Dian Fossey, alongside her favorite gorilla Digit.

 Start by walking outside the Park while taking in views of the countryside and Virunga Volcanoes, then approach the stone wall forming boundaries between the Park and surrounding areas but also keeping the big animals (buffaloes and elephants) from crossing into community farmlands as well as homesteads.